 JEL classification: J64, J65, E24

 Key words: COVID-19, CARES Act, unemployment insurance, search and matching

-The authors thank Oske Yang for excellent research assistance.
+The authors thank seminar participants at Federal Reserve brown bag luncheons for comments.
+They are especially grateful to Toni Braun, Andy Glover, and Juan Rubio-Ramirez for suggestions.
+They also thank Oske Yang for excellent assistance on the CPS data.
 The views expressed here are those of the authors and not necessarily those of the Federal Reserve Bank of Atlanta, the Federal Reserve Bank of Kansas City, or the Federal Reserve System.
 Any remaining errors are the authors' responsibility.

-Please address questions regarding content to Lei Fang, Research Department, Federal Reserve Bank of Atlanta, 1000 Peachtree Street NE, Atlanta, GA 30309, email@example.com; Jun Nie, Research Department, Federal Reserve Bank of Kansas City, 1 Memorial Drive, Kansas City, MO 64198, firstname.lastname@example.org; or Zoe Xie, Research Department, Federal Reserve Bank of Atlanta, 1000 Peachtree Street NE, Atlanta, GA 30309, email@example.com.
+Please address questions regarding content to Lei Fang, Research Department, Federal Reserve Bank of Atlanta, 1000 Peachtree Street NE, Atlanta, GA 30309; Jun Nie, Research Department, Federal Reserve Bank of Kansas City, 1 Memorial Drive, Kansas City, MO 64198; or Zoe Xie, Research Department, Federal Reserve Bank of Atlanta, 1000 Peachtree Street NE, Atlanta, GA 30309.

 To receive e-mail notifications about new papers, subscribe.
 Under "Publications" select "Working Papers."